pingidentity/pingidentity-devops-getting-started/docs/how-to/upgradePingCentral.md

 !!! warning "Example Only"
     This example is for demonstration purposes only.
 It is not intended to reflect the complexities of a full production environment and will need to be adapted accordingly.

+!!! note "Video walkthrough"
+    A video demonstration of this process can be found [here](https://videos.pingidentity.com/detail/videos/devops/video/6343093748112/pingcentral-upgrade-demonstration).

 ## Caveats

 ### Kubernetes and Helm